Bluesquare is happy to release the new ORBF : effectively managing RBF & strategic purchasing on top of your DHIS2 platform(s)

 - You can see here an example of how you edit rules, and here a more visual example of the interdependencies between each of the formulas and the calculations between them.

-- The tool logs every change in the benefit package or the payment rules, and allows the users to monitor these changes over time.
+- The tool logs every change in the benefit package or the payment rules.
+It also allows the users to monitor these changes over time.

 - Finally, ORBF can help you define, test, validate and generate claims reports, payment orders in DHIS2.
 (See an example of a claim here).